hectorcorrea/webdev-nutshell/tutorial.md

 The goal of this workshop is to show you how to build a web application using Ruby.
 To do this we are going to install three additional Ruby tools, or `gems` as they are known in the Ruby parlance:

-* [Sinatra](https://sinatrarb.com/) - a library for creating web applications in Ruby
+* [Sinatra](https://sinatrarb.com/) - library for creating web applications in Ruby
-* [WEBrick](https://github.com/ruby/webrick) - a library that handles the HTTP plumbing
+* [Rackup](https://github.com/rack/rackup) - library that provides the web server interface
 * [Byebug](https://github.com/deivid-rodriguez/byebug) - a debugger for Ruby

 To install **Sinatra** run the following command from your VS Code Terminal window: